 Each Lesson includes:

 - Detailed teachers notes

-- Example Solution that the teacher can edit to explore the model
+- Example Solution the teacher can edit to explore the model

 No programming experience?
 No CAD (computer-aided-design) experience?
 No problem!